invisibleXML/ixml/misc/pragmas.md

   Using pragmas to specify that a rule as given is shorthand for a set of other rules.
 (Example: John Lumley's grammar rewriting for XPath.)

-* Tokenization annotation.
+* Tokenization annotation

   Using pragmas to annotate nonterminals in an ixml grammar to indicate that they (a) define a regular language and (b) can be safely recognized by a greedy regular-expression match.

-* Alternative formulations.
+* Alternative formulations

   Using pragmas to provide alternative formulations of rules in an ixml grammar to allow different annotation or better optimization.

-* Text injection.
+* Text injection

   Using pragmas to indicate that a particular string should be injected into the XML representation of the input as (part of) a text node, or as an attribute or element.
 (This can help make the output of an ixml parse conform to a pre-existing schema.)

-* Attribute grammar specification.
+* Attribute grammar specification

   Using pragmas to annotate a grammar with information about grammatical attributes to be associated with nodes of the parse tree,